What DBA Students Should Know About Life After Dissertation

 Overall, just as with all careers across all industries, no situation is one-size-fits-all, especially because DBA degrees and the way people pursue them -- in terms of family, finance, and work situation -- vary so differently.
 Staying abreast of the news and trends can help you pursue the best path for your unique preferences and goals.

-But, perhaps most of all, pursuing a DBA, for all the challenges it involves, is worth it in the end due to the unrivalled study opportunity to delve deep into a subject which fascinates you and the great opportunity to make a positive change in the world.
+But, perhaps most of all, pursuing a DBA, for all the challenges it involves, is worth it in the end due to the unrivalled study opportunity to delve deep into a subject that fascinates you and the great opportunity to make a positive change in the world.
 Writer Rachel Hall argues, “[...]
 Being an academic can be one of the world’s best jobs.
 You might get to push the boundaries of knowledge in an area you’re passionate about, work in international teams comprising the world’s greatest minds, and produce work with visible social impact – whether that’s through lecturing students or seeing your research inform policy,”